flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-22/index.md

     _key: card-1-9e4e8a70-45c3-4a9d-b281-4adcd6122959
   - order: 1
     body: >-
-      > ‘You know what keeps me up at night?
+      > "You know what keeps me up at night?
 Measles is exquisitely contagious.
-      If you have an under-vaccinated population, and you introduce a measles case into that population, it will take off like a wildfire.’
+      If you have an under-vaccinated population, and you introduce a measles case into that population, it will take off like a wildfire."

       Clark County Public Health Director Alan Melnick on a measles outbreak centered in his Washington State community that has low vaccination rates.
       At least 55 measles cases have emerged in WA & Oregon, the most in more